Bai Lang Rebellion: The rebellion

 Bai Lang and his forces allied themselves with the Kuomintang during the so-called "Second Revolution", an attempt by the latter party to resist President Yuan Shikai's increasingly authoritarian regime.
 The bandit leader managed to amass an army of 1,000 to 4,000 fighters, and started to target in the area between Wuhan and Beijing, attacking the railway lines.
 Yuan responded by sending the Beiyang Army under the personal command of Duan Qirui to destroy Bai Lang and his bandits.
 Despite being hunted by thousands of regular soldiers, Bai managed to remain active even after the Second Revolution's defeat.
 Waging a guerrilla war, he evaded the government and ravaged no less than 50 cities in central China.
 Strategically, his purported intent was to use guerilla warfare to disrupt the rail line to Beijing.
 By doing so, it was thought he could disrupt the flow of freight and revenue between North and South China.
 If successful, the foreign powers could view Yuan's China as unstable and unwilling to loan Yuan the money he needed to sustain his regime.
 Bai Lang's "march" into Anhui Province towards Shanghai was seen by some as a bold effort to link up with Revolutionary interests now holed up in Shanghai and to provoke a possible "Third Revolution" against Yuan.

 Bai's actions caused mixed outpourings of mass support and popular outrage, with his army variously called by itself and supporters "The Citizen's Punitive Army", "Citizen's Army to Exterminate Bandits" and "The Army to Punish Yuan Shikai", among others.
-As his fame grew, deserters, bandits and revolutionaries bolstered his divisions and he swiftly moved through Henan, Anhui, Hubei, Shaanxi and Gansu, disrupting swaths of Northern China.
-In Henan, the city of Yuxian, famed for its vital pharmaceutical industry, was ransacked of everything from medicine to guns and the military governor, Chang Chen-fang, was dismissed for his failure to suppress the uprising.
+As his fame grew, deserters, bandits and revolutionaries bolstered his divisions and he swiftly moved through Henan, Anhui, Hupei, Shaanxi and Kansu, disrupting swaths of Northern China.
+In Henan, the city of Yuxian, famed for its vital pharmaceutical industry, was ransacked of everything from medicine to guns and the military governor, Zhang Zhenfang, was dismissed for his failure to suppress the uprising.
 Support from peasants grew due to Bai's anti-gentry and anti-tax stance (slogans like "take from the rich and give to the poor" increased rural support, as did the murder of magistrates and the distribution of grain stores).
 Only after ten divisions of the Beiyang Army, at least 12,000 troops, had been deployed against them, the bandits were forced to retreat westward.
 Under tremendous military pressure from the government and allied warlords, including some of the earliest use of aircraft in warfare, Bai's "army" crossed the Tongguan Pass into Shaanxi Province, possibly with an eye toward sympathetic linkage there.
 Instead, his group was forced even further west into Gansu.
 Upon entering Gansu, the rebellion encountered strong civil and military resistance.